-All assessments must be completed at the scheduled time, unless students are affected by illness or misadventure.
-Students absent from school due to leave must consult with the faculty head teacher AT LEAST TWO WEEKS PRIOR TO THE SCHEDULED TASK.
-Failure to consult within adequate time, and failure to comply with task submission requirements, will result in penalties for non-completion or late submission of a task in accordance with the KHS assessment policy.
+All assessments should be completed at the scheduled time unless students are affected by illness or misadventure.
+Students who expect to be absent from school due to leave must consult with the faculty head teacher AT LEAST TWO WEEKS PRIOR TO THE SCHEDULED TASK.
+Failure to consult within this time, and failure to comply with task submission requirements, may result in penalties for non-completion and therefore the student may receive a mark of zero or be penalised for late submission of a task in accordance with the KHS assessment policy.